ajpinedam/maui-wiki/Installing-.NET-6.md

     <add key="darc-pub-dotnet-runtime-6f41165" value="https://pkgs.dev.azure.com/dnceng/public/_packaging/darc-pub-dotnet-runtime-6f411658/nuget/v3/index.json" />
     <add key="dotnet6" value="https://aka.ms/dotnet6/nuget/index.json" />
     ```
-   > NOTE: this is going to contain the "stable" versions of the packages, so you will have to clear the NuGet cache when this feed changes and when .NET ships
+   > NOTE: this is going to contain the "stable" versions of the packages, so you will have to clear the NuGet cache when this feed changes and when .NET ships.
+The various `darc-pub-dotnet-*` feeds are temporary and are generated on various builds.
+These feeds my disappear and be replaced with new ones as new builds come out.
+Make sure to verify that you are on the latest here and clear the nuget cache if it changes.

 ## .NET MAUI Workload